Abdominoplasty

 Possible abdominoplasty complications

 • Seroma – It is possible for seroma fluid (leaking tissue fluid) to collect beneath the wound after the drains have been removed.
-If this happens, this fluid can be removed painlessly in the consulting rooms using an aspiration needle.
+If this happens, this fluid can be removed in the consulting rooms using an aspiration needle.

 Contact Us